-Planning for Growth: Take active steps to ensure community growth Торіс Plan of Action/ Status Comprehensive community strategic plan (heavy community involvement) Hired HKGI to conduct lead the comprehensive planning process.
+Hired HKGI to conduct lead the comprehensive planning process.
 Project was funded using one-time American Rescue Plan funding.
-Recruit business proactively The Hermantown Economic Development Authority (HEDA) approved Contract with Braun to conduct an Alternative Urban Area Review for a potential Hwy 53 Business Park Contract with Mammoth Sports for a development of conceptual plan in the Hermantown Marketplace Contract with Northspan to conduct a business retention and expansion survey of local businesses.
-Re-start Advance Hermantown - create new destiny drivers Further discussion is needed on how this might fit into the comprehensive planning process.
+The Hermantown Economic Development Authority (HEDA) approved Contract with Braun to conduct an Alternative Urban Area Review for a potential Hwy 53 Business Park Contract with Mammoth Sports for a development of conceptual plan in the Hermantown Marketplace Contract with Northspan to conduct a business retention and expansion survey of local businesses.
+Further discussion is needed on how this might fit